Hierarchical Clustering

 Outputs

-2. Labels of nodes in the dendrogram can be chosen in the Annotation box.
+- Labels of nodes in the dendrogram can be chosen in the Annotation box.
+Show labels only for subset exposes only labels passed as instances in the Data Subset input.

-• Top N (Selects the number of top nodes.)
+- Top N (Selects the number of top nodes creating N clusters.)

-5. Use Zoom and scroll to zoom in or out.
+- Use Zoom to zoom in or out.

-To output the cluster, click on the ruler at the top or the bottom of the visualization.
+To output clusters, click on the ruler at the top or the bottom of the visualization.
 This will create a cut-off for the clusters.

 Examples